dianastebbins/mark-it-react/README.md

 To use this application, you can [click here](https://awesome-mark-it.herokuapp.com/).

-Upon clicking on the link above, you will create a user and password in the app, ...
+Upon clicking on the link above, you can create a user and password in the app and from there you can be directed to posting items for sell or searching markets by zipcode.

 ![gif1](./app/public/assets/images/gif1.gif)